josh-ashkinaze/plurals/docs/tutorial.rst

     from plurals.agent import Agent
     from plurals.deliberation import Chain, Moderator, Ensemble, Debate, Graph

-    task = "What is an innovative way to reduce carbon emissions?
-Answer in 50 words."
+    task = "What is a novel and feasible way to reduce carbon emissions?
+Answer in 50 words only."

-    # Create Agents using ANES personas for nationally-representative personas

-    # A random liberal from ANES is drawn and their demographics are used as the persona
+    # Set system instructions directly
-    agent1 = Agent(ideology="liberal", model="gpt-4o")
+    agent1 = Agent(system_instructions="You are an expert behavioral scientist.", model="gpt-4o")

-     # A random citizen from ANES is drawn and their demographics are used as the persona
+    # A random citizen from ANES is drawn and their demographics are used as the persona,
+    # with a persona_template (which gives more instructions to the model on how to enact the persona)
+    # for ANES
-    agent2 = Agent(persona="random", model="gpt-4o")
+    agent2 = Agent(persona="random", persona_template='anes', model="gpt-4o")

-    # One Agent using default settings (i.e: no custom system instructions)
+    # One Agent using default settings (i.e: no custom system instructions, uses default API settings)
-    agent3 = Agent(model='gpt-3.5-turbo')
+    agent3 = Agent(model='gpt-4o-mini')

     # Create a Moderator with a default template
-    moderator = Moderator(persona="default", model="gpt-4")
+    moderator = Moderator(persona="default", model="gpt-4-turbo")

     # Put Agents in a Chain and define custom combination instructions.
 These instructions are added
     # to the user prompt when the Agent is processing the task and prior responses are in view.